PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 ### reobfJar

-Creates a plugin jar that is re-obfuscated to spigot's runtime mappings, that is, it will work on standard servers.
+This task creates a plugin jar that is re-obfuscated to Spigot's runtime mappings.
+This means it will work on standard Paper servers.

 The output will be inside the `build/libs` folder.
 The jar whose filename includes `-dev` is mojang-mapped (not re-obfuscated) and will not work on most servers.